daleonov/HART/docs/Testing Your DSP In Hart.md

 processAudioWith (std::make_unique<MyDSPWrapper>())
 ```

-So if your object is not trivially movable or copyable, you can still use HART for testing it with.
+So if your object is not trivially movable or copyable, you can still use HART for testing it with. @ref AudioTestBuilder::process() will spit out your DSP instance as a smart pointer after processing, so you can re-use it multiple times, if you do not want to instantiate a new one every time.

 ## Defining input signal [2]